foundersandcoders/pg-walkthrough/README.md

 ## Learning Outcomes

 **Building a database**
-- Creating a build script in a `.sql` file
+- Creating a build script in an `.sql` file
 - Using the DROP and IF EXISTS commands, for use on a `test database`
 - What cascade is for and when to use it
 - Execute a transaction using BEGIN & COMMIT